virteal/l8/README.md

-l8 0.2.01
+l8 0.2.05
 =========

 [![Build Status](https://travis-ci.org/JeanHuguesRobert/l8.png)](https://travis-ci.org/JeanHuguesRobert/l8)

-l8 is a modern multi-tasker for javascript.
+l8 is a pthread/erlang inspired multi-tasker for javascript.
 It schedules javascript tasks using promises and distributed actors.
 Such tasks can run browser side and server side.

 This is a work in progress that is not ready for production yet.
 See [![Build Status](https://c9.io/site/wp-content/themes/cloud9/img/logo_cloud9_small.png)](https://c9.io/jhr/l8)